 After all the above operations we have the all_records table with SID containing Shape ID from shapes table, which can be directly joined to populate the final records including Marine Region, IHO Sea, Country, Sovereign from Shapes and Longitude, Latitude from Records.

 SELECT p.lat, p.long, s.marregion, s.iho_sea, s.country, s.sovereign FROM oceans.all_records AS p JOIN oceans.shapes AS s ON p.sid;

-By spending time in research we were able to Geotag all the 500 billion geo-coordinates with the matching records without spending a huge amount of money on third party Geo Tagging services.
+By spending time on research we were able to Geotag all the 500 billion geo-coordinates with the matching records without spending a huge amount of money on third-party Geo Tagging services.